 It helps to break the old plant residue down that exists in the soil returning their nutrients to the soil.
-During this process production of beneficial humus occurs further improving the soil environment and eventually organic carbon becomes free and made available for nutrient storage in the soil.
+During this process production of beneficial humus occurs.
+As a result further improvement to the soil environment occurs.
+Eventually organic carbon becomes free and made available for nutrient storage in the soil.

 It can remove salinity from the soil and permanently bond sodium responsible for the destructive dispersion of clay without further increasing the pH of the soil.
 Salinity often comes through irrigation and as new salt is introduced into the soil regular applications of ClayMend may be required.

-It helps restructure the soil over time to give a more porous texture making air and water available to roots and reducing the restriction of roots inherent to untreated clay soil.
+It helps restructure the soil over time to give a more porous texture.
+As a result it makes air and water available to roots.
+It reduces the restriction of roots inherent to untreated clay soil.
 The organic acids in ClayMend along with the improved organic activity of the microbes work to flocculate or gather together the smallest clay particles into aggregates.
-These aggregates are typically the size of silt and sand particles so over time the clay soil takes on a structure more like loam which is considered to be the best soil structure.
+These aggregates are typically the size of silt and sand particles.
+As a result the clay soil takes on a structure more like loam over time.
+Loam is considered to have the best soil structure.
 This occurs without losing any of the nutrient holding benefits of the clay.

-It helps move the soil pH toward neutral which can free up nutrients caused by alkaline tie up.
-The organic acids created in the soil by microbial activity not only help to improve soil structure which would otherwise physically restrict roots from reaching nutrients but makes the more available to them by helping improve soil pH.
-The biological activity will also help improve the pH of acidic soils such as red Georgia clay.
+It helps move the soil pH toward neutral which free up nutrients caused by alkaline tie up.
+Beneficial soil activity moves soil pH toward neutral no matter which direction it leans.
+As a result biological activity will also help improve the pH of acidic soils such as red Georgia clay.

 ClayMend will help improve many aspects of the soil preparing it for a spectacular lawn and garden